corda/corda-docs-portal/content/en/platform/corda/5.3/developing-applications/api/ledger/utxo-ledger/token-selection/_index.md

 * **Exclusivity:** In an environment where multiple instances of a flow are running in parallel, it is important that each flow can exclusively claim states to spend.
 Without this, there is a high chance that multiple flows could attempt to spend the same states at the same time, causing transactions to fail during notarization, due to an attempt to spend a state that has already been spent.
 * **Target Amount Selection:** When selecting fungible states to spend, it is usual to select multiple states that sum to at least the target value of the proposed transaction.
 The selection API provides an explicit model for achieving this, which would be difficult to achieve using standard vault queries.
 * **Performance:** Providing a dedicated API for this specific type of state selection allows implementations that are not coupled to the vault query API and therefore can be optimized for the specific query patterns.
+* **Token Priority:** Some scenarios require tokens to have a specified priority, so they get consumed first.
+For instance, in the case where tokens represent vouchers with expiry dates, it is important to always consume the tokens that are about to expire first.

 ## Token Selection Components